24 June 2022

 DOWNLOAD PDF: ADD TO YOUR SUPER AND RETIRE WITH MORE

 Salary sacrificing isn’t for everyone and may affect some Government benefits and employee benefits.
 Consider getting financial advice before deciding if a salary sacrifice arrangement is right for you.
+Those on a lower or middle income may benefit from after tax contributions instead, or a mix of both.
+As super is generally taxed at 15% (depending on how much you earn), making before-tax contributions to your super can provide a tax-effective way to boost your super savings.

-5. Make the most of government assistance
+Make the most of government assistance

 If you’re already on a career break, you’re probably earning less than what you normally would.
 Because of this, you may be eligible for a super co-contribution from the Australian Government.

-If your yearly income is less than $57,016 (before tax, for the financial year of 2022-2023), and you meet the eligibility criteria, the Government will match up to 50 cents for every $1 you add to your super from your after-tax income, up to a maximum.
-This could mean up to a $500 contribution from the Government.
-The amount depends on your income.
-This co-contribution gets paid directly into your super account after you’ve lodged your tax return for that year.
+If your yearly income is less than $45,400 (before tax, for the financial year of 2024-2025), and you meet the eligibility criteria, the Government will match 50 cents for every $1 you add to your super from your after-tax income1, up to a maximum of $500.

-6. Consider spouse contributions
+Consider spouse contributions

 If you have a partner who will continue to work while you take a career break, there are a few options that might allow you to keep contributing to your retirement savings.

-While you can’t combine your superannuation with your partner’s, you may be able to grow your super balance with after-tax contributions from your spouse3.
+While you can’t combine your superannuation with your partner’s, you may be able to grow your super balance with after-tax contributions from your spouse1.
 It’s not all for you – this might also benefit them too.
 Depending on your income, your spouse could be eligible for a tax offset.

 FIND OUT MORE: ADDING TO YOUR PARTNER’S SUPER